aesth0x/ng-go/README.md

 ## Features

 * Configurable game board dimension.
-* Game board is draw dynamically with svg, therefore no resolution change on resizing.
+* Game board is draw dynamically with svg, therefore no loss of resolution on resizing.
 * Go game rules implemented, except for ko.

 ## Setup